PhilT/machines/README.markdown

     tail -f log/output.log

 Commandline Options
 ---------------------------------------

-* `htpasswd`  - Asks for a username and password and generates basic auth in webserver/conf/htpasswd'
-* `new [DIR]` - Generates an example machines project'
-* `check`     - Checks Machinesfile for syntax issues'
-* `dryrun`    - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them'
-* `build`     - Asks some questions then builds your chosen machine'
+    machines COMMAND
+    COMMAND can be:
+      htpasswd            - Asks for a username and password and generates basic auth in webserver/conf/htpasswd new <DIR>           - Creates a directory called DIR and generates an example machines project in it check               - Checks Machinesfile for syntax issues dryrun              - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them build               - Asks some questions then builds your chosen machine build <TASK>        - Builds a single named task packages            - lists the available packages
+      override <PACKAGE>  - copies the default package into project/packages so it can be edited/overidden

 ### Rake tasks for managing the VM (these tasks will be turned into commands on Machines to make testing easier)